Gallery

 I enjoy designing illustrations and graphics to communicate my research.
 Below you can find several of my figures used for publications, presentations, and outreach.
 For vector format or adaptions (e.g., dark background), you can contact me.
 These figures can be used or modified with the appropriate credits:

-- Citation: the appropriate paper (if applicable) or Graphic by A. Gülcher (annagulcher.com/gallery)
+- Citation: the appropriate paper (if applicable) and/or Graphic by Anna Gülcher (annagulcher.com/gallery)

 - All